European Criminal Law

 Basic knowledge of European law and of a national criminal justice system.

-- André Klip, European Criminal Law: An Integrative Approach, Intersentia, third edition, Cambridge-Antwerpen 2016;
+- Literature: -André Klip, European Criminal Law: An Integrative Approach, Intersentia, fourth edition, Cambridge-Antwerpen 2021;

 - André Klip, Materials on European Criminal Law, third edition Cambridge-Antwerpen 2017